 By Stacy and Eric Ossorio / Berkshire Hathaway Home Services Montana Properties

-Looking ahead, we’re seeing a demographic shift in Big Sky.
-More and more people from New England, Texas, California and many other parts of the country are electing to move here or acquire a second home.
+The amenities in Big Sky are compelling, with buyers from all parts of the country and world looking for and finding a great mountain community with first-class services, medical facilities, schools, and world-class summer and winter recreation.
 Big Sky has an amazing community of people and real estate offerings.
 It truly is the last best place to live and invest.

 Stacy and Eric Ossorio have been active brokers in Big Sky since 1993 and can be reached at Berkshire Hathaway HomeServices Montana.
 Stacy: call (406) 539-8553 or email firstname.lastname@example.org; Eric call (406) 539-9553 or email email@example.com.